goruncoder/perfmockserver/README.md

 A simple mock API that can be used for performance testing, written in Go
 - Code derived from: [High performance mocking for load testing](https://thatdevopsguy.medium.com/high-performance-mocking-for-load-testing-bd6d69610cc9)
-- Updated location of response.json to same directory as Go code
 - Updated port to 8282